Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 	2. If one of the 2 operands is a string, then `+` will perform a **concatenation**.
 For example: `"abc" + "def"` will result in `"abcdef"` (concatenation).

 #### Template strings
-It's also possible to define strings with the **backtick character**.
-It's not a single quote.
-It is called the backtick character.
+-   It's possible to define strings with the **backtick character**, which is this character: `
+-   Strings defined with the backtick character are called **template strings**.
+-   Here's an example of a string defined with the backtick character: let name = `Sam`